 Hiking and biking are popular Acadia National Park activities.
 There are more than 120 miles of hiking trails to explore by foot and 45 miles of carriage roads to travel by bike.
-These byways were established and maintained in the nineteenth and early twentieth century by local improvement societies.
+These byways were established and maintained in the 19th and early 20th centuries by local improvement societies.

 In 1919, Acadia became the first national park established east of the Mississippi River.
 Following the footsteps of the earliest advocates of the parks, a generous conservationist protected and donated 6,000 acres of land for the creation of Acadia National Park.